Oloyede-Michael/MentraAI/README.md

 - Python 3.8+
 - NVIDIA API key for LLM endpoints (set as `NVIDIA_API_KEY` in your environment)
+- Node.js (for frontend and backend components)
+- MongoDB instance (local or cloud)
 - Required Python packages (see `pyproject.toml`)
 - (Optional) `dotenv` for environment variable management